NPKompleet/SimulationGUI/docs/source/contents/schedulers.rst

 **********
 All schedulers used in the project must inherit from the abstract class **Scheduler.java** and override its ``getComparator()`` method to implement its own specific form of scheduling priority.
+The ``Scheduler.java`` class has a method ``schelude()`` that is used by the processor discussed in the :ref:`SimulatingCores` section to schedule jobs (see :ref:`SimulatingJobs`) to be executed on the processor.

+The classes discussed in this section are found under the ``org.eclipse.app4mc.visualization.timeline.schedulers`` package in the main project folder.

 -----------------
 Scheduler Example